mingchai/custom-broker-CRM/README.md

 This app is a custom CRM system designed with the insurance agent in mind.
 It combines instant messaging, click-to-call, payment processing, and exposure/hazard mapping into a single package.
 A video walkthrough can be found here: https://youtu.be/ddVXhJuaSTA

-If you would like to explore the deployed version, you can login with either of the following:
+If you would like to explore the deployed version, you can login with either of the following at https://custom-broker-crm.herokuapp.com:
  - username: guest1@mauro.org
  - password: guest1